talon-one/TalonOne.cs/docs/IntegrationApi.md

             // Configuration.Default.AddApiKeyPrefix("Authorization", "Bearer");

             var apiInstance = new IntegrationApi(Configuration.Default);
-            var customerProfileId = customerProfileId_example;  // string | The custom identifier for this profile, must be unique within the account. var body = new NewCustomerProfile(); // NewCustomerProfile |
+            var integrationId = integrationId_example;  // string | The custom identifier for this profile, must be unique within the account. var body = new CustomerProfileIntegrationRequestV2(); // CustomerProfileIntegrationRequestV2 |
+            var runRuleEngine = true;  // bool | Flag to indicate whether to run the rule engine (Defaults to false). (optional) var dry = true;  // bool | Flag to indicate whether to skip persisting the changes or not (Will not persist if set to 'true'.
+Only used when 'runRuleEngine' is set to 'true'). (optional)

             try
             {
                 // Update a Customer Profile
-                CustomerProfileUpdate result = apiInstance.UpdateCustomerProfileV2(customerProfileId, body);
+                IntegrationStateV2 result = apiInstance.UpdateCustomerProfileV2(integrationId, body, runRuleEngine, dry);
                 Debug.WriteLine(result);
             }
             catch (ApiException e)